swipswaps/oci-hpc-runbook-rocky/Documentation/ResourceManager.md

 <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/Region.png" height="50">

 ## Resource Manager
 In the OCI console, there is a Resource Manager available that will create all the resources needed.
+The region in which you create the stack will be the region in which it is deployed.

 Select the menu <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/menu.png" height="20"> on the top left, then select Resource Manager and Stacks.

 Create a new stack: <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/stack.png" height="20">

-Download the [ZIP file](https://github.com/oci-hpc/oci-hpc-runbook-StarCCM/raw/master/Terraform/starccm.zip) for STAR-CCM+
+Download the [ZIP file](https://github.com/oci-hpc/oci-hpc-runbook-rocky/raw/master/Terraform/rocky.zip) for Rocky

-Add you private key to the zip file

 Upload the ZIP file

 Choose the Name and Compartment

-## Add STAR-CCM+ installer to Object Storage
+## Add Rocky installer to Object Storage
 Select the menu <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/menu.png" height="20"> on the top left, then select Object Storage and Object Storage.

 Create a new bucket or select an existing one.
 To create one, click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/create_bucket.png" height="20">